 Florida 93 is the state road counterpart for the majority of Interstate 75 in Florida, minus the portion between the I-275 tie ins at Palmetto and Wesley Chapel.
 State Road 93A follows I-75 along the Tampa bypass while SR 93 travels with I-275 through St. Petersburg and Tampa.

-Many thanks to Justin Cozart and Jason Learned for some of the background information about Florida's portion of Interstate 75.
-This information was originally posted on TropicalTurnpikes.com and is reproduced with permission by Justin Cozart.
+Much of the background information on I-75 in Florida was originally posted on TropicalTurnpikes.com and is reproduced with permission by Justin Cozart.

 |The Broward County rest area along Alligator Alley functions similar to a service area, with access from both directions of the toll road.
 Frontage roads wind west from the facility to access adjacent boat ramps and the northbound side of I-75.
 Photo taken 12/23/13.|